amsardesai/middleman-protect-emails/README.md

 ## Configuration

-Installation is as simple as adding the following line to your project's `config.rb` file:
+Implementing this gem is as simple as adding the following line to your project's `config.rb` file:

 ```ruby
 # config.rb